learn-co-curriculum/dsc-data-viz/README.md

 # Set seed for reproducability
 np.random.seed(100)

-# Generate variable x with with 10 categories using numpy's arange function for x-axis
+# Generate variable x as 10 categories using numpy's arange function for x-axis
 x = np.arange(10)

 # For y-axis, generate 10 random quantities from the “standard normal” distribution (zero mean)